 “PPC ads are a key part of our clients' digital marketing strategies as they drive measurable impact toward their goals,” says Reed Emerson, Director of Strategy at Avenue Agency.
 In fact, PPC campaigns are known to be relatively cost-effective and drive immediate results.
 But with so many PPC metrics to sift through on multiple advertising platforms, it’s easy to get caught up and lose sight of the bigger picture.

-We asked PPC experts, agency founders, and marketing directors to identify the critical PPC metrics that every agency should be tracking to maximize their clients’ ROI.
+To provide expert advice, we asked PPC experts, agency founders, and marketing directors to identify the critical metrics that every agency should be tracking to maximize their clients’ ROI.

 Why PPC Is Still an Important Part of Any Digital Marketing Strategy

-PPC campaigns raise brand awareness, boost website traffic, and (most importantly) drive sales.
-According to Ryan Kelly, CEO of Pear Analytics, PPC campaigns are important to most digital marketing strategies because they do two things:
+PPC ad campaigns raise brand awareness, boost website traffic, and (most importantly) drive sales.
+According to Ryan Kelly, CEO of Pear Analytics, PPC campaigns are important to most digital marketing and online advertising strategies because they do two things:

 While PPC holds its own as a stand-alone demand gen channel, it is also great for informing your longer-term marketing strategies, namely, SEO.
-The real-time data of your PPC campaigns helps with SEO research by guiding your team towards relevant keywords and phrases, to then test and find which ads are the most effective before the organic traffic even starts trickling in.
+The real-time data of your campaigns helps with SEO research by guiding your team towards the most important keywords and phrases to target on top search engines, to then test and find which paid ads are the most effective before the organic traffic even starts trickling in.

 If your agency clients are new to digital marketing (or, at the very least, slow to adopt it), PPC advertising helps jumpstart that client’s online presence.